Share this article

 What is a velcro dog?

 Velcro dogs are named after the sticky fabric that holds clothes and bags together - they’re clingy dogs who stick by your side, literally.
-If you find you can’t even use the bathroom without your dog insisting on joining you, know you are the pet parent or canine care of a velcro dog.
+If you find you can’t even use the bathroom without your dog insisting on joining you, know you are the pet parent or canine carer of a velcro dog.

-Some dogs are born that, and others can begin to develop this behavior at any point in their life.
+Some dogs are born that way, and others can begin to develop this behavior at any point in their life.
 It can often be found in older dogs as they age, enjoy the comforts of home more, or simply start to lose their eyesight.
 They know they can rely on their human to help guide them around the house and keep to their routine.

 Why is my dog so clingy?